Fujimino Station: Bus services

 Since 17 July 2008, there is a direct express bus service to/from Narita Airport (via Shiki and Asakadai Stations).
 The bus stop is on the west side of the station.

 There is a regular bus service to/from Lalaport Fujimi.
 The bus stop is on the east side of the station.
-There is a regular bus service to/from Tsuruse Station and Kamifukuoka Station.
+There is a regular bus service to/from Tsuruse Station and Kami-Fukuoka Station.
 The bus stop is on the west side of the station.